-Just as support had reached unprecedented heights, the mutual dependency of Conservation and the Outdoor industry has been put to the test as a result of COVID-19 and the impending recession.
-The Conservation Alliance and the European Outdoor Conservation Association share how they’re coping during the pandemic.
+Just as support had reached unprecedented heights, the mutual dependency of Conservation and the Outdoor industry has been put to the test as a result of COVID-19.
+How are they coping during the pandemic?

 With the shared interest of preserving wild places, Conservation and the Outdoor industry have been hand in glove from the start – a relationship that has only become stronger in recent years.
 What happens when conservation work is stalled due to lockdowns, and the purse-strings of its funders suddenly snap shut?
 Conor McElyea from The Conservation Alliance and Tanya Bascombe from EOCA describe the new reality facing conservation on both sides of the Atlantic.